 However, there are a few things to be aware of when feeding your dog peanuts.
 Firstly, peanuts, like all nuts, are high in fat; feeding too many to a dog can cause pancreatitis.
 Secondly, peanuts are often roasted in salt or other flavorings, many of which can cause problems for dogs.

-Look out for chilli flavourings and salt, and avoid anything with onion or garlic powder, too.
+Look out for chilli flavourings and salt.
+You’ll want to avoid anything with onion flavoring, or garlic powder, too.
 Lastly, peanut butter is usually safe for dogs, but some companies add xylitol as a sweetener, so make sure to check the jar before you give any.
 If given in moderation, plain peanuts and peanut butter can make a healthy treat for dogs, containing plenty of biotin, phosphorus, manganese and niacin among other essential vitamins and minerals.